|

 What Does Sushi Taste Like?

-The taste of the sushi varies depending on the toppings and stuffing of the sushi.
-The ones with salmon and eel have a very mild fishy flavor that works well when dipped in soy sauce and eaten with pickled ginger.
+The taste of the sushi varies depending on the toppings and stuffing inside.
+The ones with salmon and tuna have a very mild fishy flavor that works well when dipped in soy sauce and eaten with pickled ginger.

-The best thing about sushi is likely the mix of textures.
-It has a smooth and creamy taste from the seafood and rice and a slight tang from the soy sauce and rice wine vinegar.
-If you are eating one with nori outside, it adds a crunchy texture to the dish too.
+One of the most pleasant things about sushi is the mix of textures and flavors.
+It has a smooth and creamy taste from the seafood and then rice which has a little rice wine vinegar, adds a slightly sour taste and grainy texture.
+Then there is the slight tang from the soy sauce and a hot explosion in the back of your mouth from the wasabi.
+The ginger adds a fresh crunch and a slightly sweet and spicy flavor.
+If you are eating sushi with nori, that adds a crunchy texture to the dish too.

 Are There Any Specific Sushi Etiquettes?

 Another pro tip while eating sushi is always to finish a piece in one bite.
 You can’t take a small bite and then eat the rest later.
 It is traditionally eaten in a single bite.
-Follow it up with some pickled ginger to cleanse your palate to try a new flavor of gobble up the remaining pieces.
+Follow it up with some pickled ginger to cleanse your palate before trying a new sushi.

 Conclusion

 I hope this simple guide gives you a better understanding of sushi and what it tastes like.
-If you try it for the first time and don’t like it, I’d suggest you give this another go but with a different type.
-It is more of an acquired taste and requires a mature palate to appreciate the subtle flavors and taste.
-The taste for wine is also more of an acquired taste.
-Try these substitutes for port wine.
+If you try it for the first time and don’t like it, I’d suggest you give sushi another go but with a different type.
+It is more of an acquired taste and adults with a mature palate tend to appreciate the subtle flavors and taste, more than children, so only bring children with an adventurous love of food to a sushi restaurant, or order some other wonderful Japanese dishes that are close the more western dishes they are more accustomed to.